 The Twins to Stanley Gap Road

 Just as you begin the descent towards Stanley, the spinal ridge that runs along the hill opens up with some of the most beautiful views.
-In front of you Stanley, on the left Tai Tam Bay, and on the right Stanley Bay.
+In front of you Stanley, on the left is Tai Tam Bay, and on the right Stanley Bay.
 On a clear day, the views from here are simply gorgeous!

 Admittedly, these views are best enjoyed from the Ma Kong Shan View Compass where you can soak it all and get those amazing Instagram shots.

-How to end the Twins Hike?
+How to End the Twins Hike?

 The trail finally ends on Stanley Gap Road.
 From here, you have two options: